 - (a) Use the Navajo Nation Personnel Policies Manual and the Navajo Division of Public Safety General Orders.
-These policies and procedures will be reviewed and updated annually, if necessary, to remain functional. - (b) Establish a Code of Conduct for all Corrections Personnel: - (i) Every detention personnel must acknowledge in writing his/her receipt and understanding of this Code of Conduct and his/her acknowledgment shall be kept on file. - (ii) Training will be conducted on this Code of Conduct and on other ethic issues at least annually.

-- (c) Maintain and implement a method of performance evaluation for all personnel to meet the requirements of the Detention program. - (d) When the Contractor receives adequate funding from BIA for personnel salaries, it shall ensure that compensation for detention personnel is comparable to that of BIA corrections personnel. - (e) Ensure that no detention personnel is permitted to work more than 12 hours in a 24-hour period, including travel, training, and on-duty work. - (5) Training Requirements.
-Newly employed Corrections Officers shall successfully complete the approved Basic Corrections Officer Training Program conducted at the Indian Police Academy, or equivalent training, as determined by the Indian Police Academy and the Director, Office of Justice Services. - (a) Corrections Personnel of any program funded by the BIA must not perform detention officer duties until they have completed the Basic Corrections Officer-training course unless the BIA, Office of Justice Services, approves a waiver. - (b) Every effort shall be made to provide this training immediately upon entry on duty, but requisite training shall be provided before the end of the first year of employment, if a waiver permitting untrained personnel to perform corrections duties has been approved. - (c) An officer who fails to complete the Indian Police Academy Training by failing twice academically or failing once by conduct shall be removed from his or her detention position. - (d) The Contractor shall ensure that all detention personnel receive a minimum of 40 hours of in-service training annually at the discretion and approval of the Department of Corrections Director. - (e) All newly selected Supervisory Corrections Personnel will successfully complete the Supervisory Corrections Officers Training Program as offered by the Indian Police Academy one (1) year after appointment to supervisory positions.
-In addition, all Supervisory Corrections Personnel will receive a minimum of 40 hours of in-service training annually at the discretion and approval of the Department of Corrections Director.
+The Department of Corrections will recommend updates to the policies and orders when needed for these policies and orders to remain functional. - (b) Establish a Code of Conduct for all Corrections Personnel: - (i) All Corrections personnel must acknowledge in writing his/her receipt and understanding of this Code of Conduct and his/her acknowledgment shall be kept on file. - (ii) Training will be conducted on this Code of Conduct and on other ethic issues at least annually. - (c) Maintain and implement a method of performance evaluation for all personnel to meet the requirements of the Corrections program. - (d) When the Contractor receives adequate funding from BIA for personnel salaries, it shall ensure that compensation for detention personnel is comparable to that of BIA corrections personnel. - (e) Ensure that no Corrections personnel is permitted to work more than 12 hours in a 24-hour period, including travel, training, and on-duty work. - (5) Training Requirements.
+Newly employed Corrections Officers shall successfully complete the approved Basic Corrections Officer Training Program conducted at the Federal Law Enforcement Training Academy, or equivalent training, as determined by the Federal Law Enforcement Training Academy and the Director, Office of Justice Services. - (a) Corrections personnel of any program funded by the BIA / Office of Justice Services (OJS) must not perform Corrections officer duties until they have completed the Basic Corrections Officer-training course unless the BIA, OJS and the Federal Law Enforcement Training Academy approves a waiver. - (b) Every effort shall be made to provide this training immediately upon entry on duty, but requisite training shall be provided before the end of the first year of employment, if a waiver permitting untrained personnel to perform corrections duties has been approved.

-H. People to Be Provided Services.
+- (c) An officer who fails to complete the Indian Police Academy Training by failing twice academically or failing once by conduct shall be removed from his or her detention position. - (d) The Contractor shall ensure that all detention personnel receive a minimum of 40 hours of in-service training annually at the discretion and approval of the Department of Corrections Director. - (e) All newly selected Supervisory Corrections Personnel will successfully complete the Supervisory Corrections Officers Training Program as offered by Federal Law Enforcement Training Academy one (1) year after appointment to supervisory positions.
+In addition, all Supervisory Corrections Personnel will receive a minimum of 40 hours of in-service training annually at the discretion and approval of the Department of Corrections Director. - H. People to Be Provided Services.